nuprl/website/blog/_src/posts/2018-10-06-a-spectrum-of-type-soundness-and-performance.md

 - **MACLISP** defines a syntax for type annotations but does not say how a compiler should interpret the types; see section 14.2 of the [Moonual](http://www.softwarepreservation.org/projects/LISP/MIT/Moon-MACLISP_Reference_Manual-Apr_08_1974.pdf).
-  For example, a compiler may use types to generate specialized code that assumes the type annotations are correct.
+  For example, a compiler may use types to generate specialized code that assumes the type annotations are correct (and has undefined behavior otherwise).
 - **Strongtalk** includes a static type checker and DOES NOT use types to change the behavior of a program.
   For rationale, see the [Pluggable Type Systems](http://bracha.org/pluggableTypesPosition.pdf) position paper.